 - Federal Direct Loan annual limits are based on grade level.
 Transfer students' loans will be awarded based on the academic level that you have by factoring in any accepted transfer credits from a previous institution(s).

 - Aid does not transfer.
 SFC will award all transfer students based off of aid they will be eligible for at the time of awarding, factoring in the Expected Family Contribution, the Cost of Attendance, and the funds that the Office of Financial Aid has at the time of awarding.

 When should I fill out a FAFSA (Free Application for Federal Student Aid)?

 FAFSA applications are available at https://studentaid.gov as of October 1st of each year for the upcoming academic year.
 There is not set deadline for filing a FAFSA to be sent to SFC.
 For transfer students starting in the spring, add our school code to the FAFSA as soon as you anticipate transferring here.

 Do I have to fill out a FAFSA (Free Application for Federal Student Aid) each year?

-Yes, you must reapply by completing the FAFSA each year for the upcoming fall semester.
+Yes, you must reapply by completing the https://studentaid.gov each year for the upcoming fall semester.
 The FAFSA is available as of October 1st each year.

 What if I have more questions?

-More frequently asked questions are answered on our general FAQ page or feel free to contact us at the Student Financial Services Office at 718-489-5255.
+More frequently asked questions are answered on our general FAQ page or feel free to contact us at the Office of Financial Aid at 718.489.5255.